dpzxsm/ReactPropTypes-Plugin/README.md

 #### How to use
 1. Select your Component's name
-2. Press shift + command + P or command + N show generate List and select PropTypesGenerate
+2. Press shift + alt + command + P or command + N show generate List and select PropTypesGenerate
 3. edit the PropTypes Table to modify default type

 #### Tips